 You may not be aware of this fact but DBAs (database administrators) are actually world renowned for their impeccable display of sartorial savvy.
-What the average man knows about fashion would fit nicely within a CHAR(4) field.
+What the average person knows about fashion would fit nicely within a CHAR(4) field.
 What the DBA knows about fashion requires a VARCHAR(MAX) field.
 At least.

-We will begin at the bottom and work our way to the top.
+We begin at the bottom and work our way to the top…

 The discerning DBA accepts only the finest shodding.
 He is always careful to balance the need to optimize for cost and speed vs the effort required for maintenance.

 Shoe laces should be made with a material that facilitates speedy lacing to accommodate the DBA’s nimble fingers.
 If the DBA can get velcro, even better.

 The sole should be thick and sturdy for kicking the shit out of servers.
 The shoes should fit snugly so they don’t fly off during these frequent maneuvers.
 The color, texture and material of the rest of the shoe is of absolutely no concern.

 As everyone already knows, the first DBA was Herman Munster.
 So the respectful DBA will often try to find shoes that honor Herman’s memory and our shared DBA heritage.

 The sock of choice for the well-dressed DBA is the white knee-high tube sock.Stripes are preferred but the careful DBA will observe that too many stripes will make him look the dandy.

-Tube socks are low maintenance and the color white is compatible with any color pants or shoes.
+Tube socks are low maintenance and white is compatible with any color pants or shoes.
 This sock is also on the compatibility matrix for most versions and editions of Microsoft Windows Server.

 A bonus is that tube socks hold their shape well and can be pressed into service as puppets when the DBA is elucidating DBA concepts to the non-DBA.